 If people have questions you can't answer or if you want background information or a quote from us, please direct them to EASME-COMMUNICATION@ec.europa.eu we'll take care of them.

-An image is worth a thousand words – this is why we kindly ask you to display the EU emblem clearly on your website.
+An image is worth a thousand words – this is why we kindly ask you to display the EU emblem clearly on your website and communication material (prototypes, leaflets etc.).
 You can find more information under art 38 of your grant agreement.

 This is what it should look like: